chris-drews/habit-tracker/README.md

 Download all the files of the app and make sure to have them in the same folder.

-Before using the app for the first time run the database_setup.py file to create the database for habits to be stored in.
+When using the app for the first time, the database for habits to be stored in will be created automatically.

 This database comes with pre-existing sample data.

 ## Usage

-To start the app, run tracker_interface.py.
+To start the app, run HabitTracker.py.

 This will start up the home page of the app.